Skip to content

 Recommended by: Kat, Wandering Bird

-Gower is mainly about outdoor pursuits and, as well as swimming, paddling and rockpool searching, you can get involved in surfing, paddle boarding and even canyoneering (please do this with an appropriate guide).
+Gower is mainly about outdoor pursuits.
+As well as swimming, paddling and rockpooling, you can also try surfing, paddleboarding, and even canyoneering (with an appropriate guide).

 Recommended by: Kavita, Kavey Eats

-Abergavenny is a beautiful market town, often touted as a gateway to Wales, just 6 miles from the English border.
+Abergavenny is a beautiful market town, often touted as the “gateway to Wales”, just 6 miles from the English border.
 Once the site of a Roman fort, it grew into a walled fortress town during Norman times, when the area was known as the Welsh Marshes.

 Today, visitors appreciate the remains of Abergavenny’s medieval stone castle built in the 11th century.
 In the town centre, an impressive town hall building remains part of community life.
 It also houses the market hall where weekly food and antiques markets are held.